Fractal

 Such monolithic apps are so onerous, so dangerous to change, little if any innovation can take place in their boundaries.
 Just think of it: the most important customer-touching systems cannot be touched without fear of disaster.

-In Fractal Programming, a single engineer builds a microApp which has the core functionality required for billing, or check processing, or customer care management, or whatever the required business functionality might be.
+In Fractal Computing, a single engineer builds a microApp which has the core functionality required for billing, or check processing, or customer care management, or whatever the required business functionality might be.
 The microApp is developed as a single node (running on the engineer’s desktop) and then, with the push of a button, is replicated across all nodes in the system and with aggregate access to the full production scale data collection.

 Software systems that once took 18 months to 36 months to build with large teams, can now be delivered in a single business quarter, with a few full system developers, at a fraction of the cost.